PA - Programmatic Agreement

 Contract financing payments made on the basis of:

 - Other quantifiable measures of results.
 (FAR 32.102(f))

 A bond that secures performance and fulfillment of the contractor's obligations under the contract.
 (FAR 8.001(f))

-The General Contractor is not released from the Bond until a Final Release of Claims has
+The General Contractor is not released from the Bond until a Final Release of Claims has been executed.

 A historic document that graphically depicts the appearance of a historic structure at a certain period through different mediums such as, line drawings, watercolors, engravings, and wood-cuts.